seene-shelter/seene-shelter.github.io/README.md

 One-page Web 2.0 project without backend.

-Dropbox for backend and local storage for list of friends to follow.
+Flickr for backend and local storage and social part (followers, comments, likes).

 List of all users to be kept [here](users.txt) (hardcoded for now).

 Original JavaScript viewer with small changes can be used to show content.

-Dropbox can be used for comments.

-No likes (yet).

 ## Progress